appdev-lessons/deploying-to-render/content.md

 And that's it!
 Your web site is live, and you can share the link with anyone. 🎉

+Your [Render dashboard at dashboard.render.com](https://dashboard.render.com/) is where you can view and interact with any of your deployed apps.

 If you want a custom domain name for your app, you can follow the steps outlined in [this manual from Render](https://render.com/docs/custom-domains).

 You've successfully deployed your Ruby app on Render!
 Now your creation is accessible to the world.
 Feel free to experiment, expand your app, and keep learning.